 So why is this happening?
-We’re already familiar with how alcohol inhibits the production of new glucose, which is part of the puzzle, but light to moderate alcohol consumption could also cause an acute increase in insulin sensitivity (insulin sensitivity and resistance refer to the efficiency with which the body can use insulin to store or burn glucose), which would lead to a more rapid uptake of sugar from the meal into the cells.
+We’re already familiar with how alcohol inhibits the production of new glucose, which is part of the puzzle, but light-to-moderate alcohol consumption could also cause an acute increase in insulin sensitivity (insulin sensitivity and resistance refer to the efficiency with which the body can use insulin to store or burn glucose), which would lead to more rapid uptake of sugar from the meal into the cells.
 It’s important to note that the effect of alcohol consumption on insulin sensitivity is controversial, with studies showing variable findings.

 Long-Term, Heavy Alcohol Use

-These problems are likely due to a combination of effects, including impaired insulin secretion from the pancreas, reduced tissue responsiveness to insulin, and a decreased ability for the body to store glucose as glycogen.
+These problems are likely due to a combination of effects, including impaired insulin secretion from the pancreas, reduced tissue responsiveness to insulin, and a decreased ability to store glucose as glycogen.
 Heavy alcohol use is also thought to impair insulin receptor signaling, making the entire body more resistant to taking up glucose into cells.
 Pancreatic beta cells are particularly sensitive to the toxic cellular effects of acetaldehyde, a metabolite of alcohol.

 Moderate Alcohol Consumption

-Compared to heavy drinkers or those who abstain completely, people who consume moderate levels of alcohol (~0.5-1 drinks daily for women, 1-2 drinks daily for men) seem to have lower risk of type 2 diabetes and higher insulin sensitivity, although the reasons why aren’t fully clear yet.
+Compared to heavy drinkers or those who abstain completely, people who consume moderate levels of alcohol (~0.5-1 drinks daily for women, 1-2 drinks daily for men) seem to have a lower risk of Type 2 diabetes and higher insulin sensitivity, although the reasons why aren’t fully clear yet.
 It may be related to the fact that alcohol consumption seems to increase the body’s adiponectin levels, a protein with anti-diabetic and anti-inflammatory effects.

 As we’ve seen, alcohol has multiple complex effects on metabolism and glucose levels.
-Research shows that light-to-moderate consumption likely won’t have a large immediate effect on glucose levels in healthy individuals because the body has fine-tuned compensatory mechanisms to keep blood glucose in a relatively stable range in the setting of alcohol intake.
-It is important to note that other factors like fasting or ketosis might lead to a more pronounced impact of alcohol on glucose, and can make even light drinking risky.
+Research shows that light-to-moderate consumption likely won’t have a large immediate effect on healthy individuals’ glucose levels because the body has fine-tuned compensatory mechanisms to keep blood glucose in a relatively stable range in the setting of alcohol intake.
+It is important to note that other factors like fasting or ketosis might lead to a more pronounced impact of alcohol on glucose and can make even light drinking risky.
 Over the long term, light-to-moderate alcohol consumption appears to have a mild protective effect on some aspects of metabolic health, specifically diabetes risk.
 In contrast, heavy drinking in the short or long term can set us up for higher rates of insulin resistance and impaired glucose regulation.